aaronjc15128/aaronjc15128/README.md

 ### About Me

-* ⬜  I've been coding for over 6 years
+* 💻  I've been coding for over 6 years
-* ⬜  I'm 14 years old
+* 👨‍💻  I'm 14 years old
 * 🌍  I'm based in the UK
+* 🎹  I play the Piano
+* 🏋️‍♂️  I like lifting weights
-* 🎧  I'm also a big Trance fan
+* 🎧  I'm a big Trance fan